lodeguns/FuzzyAdaptiveBinarization/README.md

 **Source code**:
 The extened tests and implementations are provided in a single Python 3.6.8 script, [here](/fuzzy_adaptive_bin.py).

-**Sensitivity and Robustness analysis table for FLAT**: are provided in this [file](sensitivity_robustness)

-**Time benchmark on Google Colab**: The JIT optimized implementations of the CF12 - FLAT (the best performing one in terms of SSIM, MSE, Precision and Recall) and the associated benchmarks are analyzed on Google Colab and they are provided in the following link: [link](https://colab.research.google.com/drive/1bdL0tHnW213_AZUHoYX2vq1PhEC75kCA
-).

 Here, for the impatient, is an implementation of the FLAT methods used [here](/fuzzy_adaptive_bin.py).